simonbeirouti/ORM/README.md

 1. `psql -U postgres` # Connect to postgres
 2. `create database 'name_of_db';` # Create database
 3. `\c name_of_db` # Change into database
-4. `create user 'main_use'r with password '123qwe';` # Create user
+4. `create user 'main_user' with password '123qwe';` # Create user
-5. `grant all privileges on database 'name_of_db' to 'main_use'r;` # Assign user all privileges on database
+5. `grant all privileges on database 'name_of_db' to 'main_user';` # Assign user all privileges on database

+### Install packages to work with postgress in python

-6. `pip3 install psycopg2 flask-sqlalchemy` # Packages to ORM flask to postgresql
+1. `pip3 install psycopg2 flask-sqlalchemy` # Packages to ORM flask to postgresql